ColinDao/Your_Move.../README.md

 ## Features

-**Minimax Algorithm**: The AI agent uses the minimax algorithm to search through the possible outcomes and determine the best move to make.
+**Minimax Algorithm**: The AI agent uses the minimax algorithm to search through the possible outcomes and determine the best move to make. <br />
-**Alpha-Beta Pruning**: Alpha-beta pruning is applied to optimize the minimax algorithm and reduce the number of paths explored.
+**Alpha-Beta Pruning**: Alpha-beta pruning is applied to optimize the minimax algorithm and reduce the number of paths explored. <br />
 **Graphical User Interface (GUI)**: A simple GUI is provided to visualize the Tic Tac Toe board and player moves.

 ## Credit